liamstask/usrsctp/Manual.md

 SCTP_RESET_ASSOC | struct sctp_assoc_t | w
 SCTP_ADD_STREAMS | struct sctp_add_streams | w

-An overview of the supported options is given in Table~\ref{options}.
-Their use is described in RFC~6458~\cite{socketAPI}, RFC~6525~\cite{streamReset}, and~\cite{udpencaps}.
+Further usage details are described in [RFC 6458](tools.ietf.org/html/rfc6458), [RFC 6525](tools.ietf.org/html/rfc6525), and [draft-ietf-tsvwg-sctp-udp-encaps-03](https://tools.ietf.org/html/draft-ietf-tsvwg-sctp-udp-encaps-03) (work in progress).

 ## Sysctl variables

 In kernel implementations like for instance FreeBSD, it is possible to change parameters in the operating system.
 These parameters are called sysctl variables.

 In usrsctp applications can set or retrieve these variables with the functions
 ```c